 A Love Supreme

 Today I awakened to yet another power outage.
-I stomped out to my backyard to rant and to water my flowers.
+I stomped to my backyard to rant and to water my flowers.
 “Every time I turn around, we’re out!”
-I took a breath and suddenly realized this morning was cooler than the recent heat and humidity we had been experiencing.
-My plants’ soil had been christened by a secret and sacred rain through the night, and I didn’t have to water them.
+I took a breath and suddenly realized I was ‘out’ and this morning was cooler than the recent heat and humidity we had been experiencing.
+I noticed my plants’ soil had been christened by a secret and sacred rain through the night, and I didn’t have to water them.
 I took another breath, which included the scent of rosemary, gave thanks, and smiled.
 The weather was inviting me to go for my morning walk.
 My foot has been giving me the blues.
-So, I walked my neighborhood, rather than the park.
+So, I walked my neighborhood, rather than my preference, the park.

 After only a few steps I noticed my aching foot.
 Determined to walk, I cupped my iPhone and selected music.
 I accidentally bumped into Michael Jackson on my playlist, and he had my ear.
 “Do you remember the time…” Before I knew it, my eyes held wells of tears as I envisioned my kids and husband dancing to this song, and I was reminded of the power of music.
 It can conjure up the roots of rhythm and make you “drop it like it’s hot.”
 It can also take you to a bittersweet place where your heart must embrace and remember loved ones gone from sight.
 (My husband transitioned 7 years ago).
 The next automatic selection on my playlist was John Coltrane’s A Love Supreme.
 To say Coltrane’s music is ethereal is an understatement.
 This morning it evoked a spiritual response from me.